-A "fast track" fusion development programme could bring fusion energy earlier to the market, as part of a wider policy of addressing the issues of the security of Europe's energy supply, climate change, and sustainable development.
-The primary objective and a major milestone of the "fast track" would be an earlier realisation of DEMO.
-In FP7, this would involve activities and projects embedded in the international Broader Approach to fusion energy, undertaken by EURATOM in collaboration with ITER partners.
+A 'fast track' fusion development programme could bring fusion energy earlier to the market, as part of a wider policy of addressing the issues of the security of Europe's energy supply, climate change, and sustainable development.
+The primary objective and a major milestone of the 'fast track' would be an earlier realisation of DEMO.
+In the Seventh Framework Programme, this would involve activities and projects embedded in the international Broader Approach to fusion energy, undertaken by Euratom in collaboration with ITER partners.